 Saving money can be pretty easy if you plan for it.
 That’s right, you actually have to plan to save money.
 Otherwise you’ll probably end up spending your money each month instead of saving it!
 Once again, this is where budgeting comes in handy!

-In order to get your priorities straight, I suggest making a list of 3-5 financial goals.
+In order to get your priorities straight when setting financial goals, I suggest making a list of 3-5 financial goals.
 Use this printable to help you brainstorm.
-Download the PDF version here.Get a free financial priorities worksheet printable to help plan 2016!
+Download the PDF version here.Get a free financial goals worksheet printable to help plan your #personalfinance #newyearsresolutions!
 Click To Tweet

 Jot down three financial goals

-For example, this is what I wrote down two years ago and I’m happy to repost that we accomplished all of these goals!
+For example, this is what I wrote down two years ago and I’m happy to report that we accomplished all of these goals!

 - Continue to pay off education debt

 - Contribute to college funds for the boys